Crisis Intervention Teams

 Counties are considered to have established a CIT program once they have held their first 40-hour CIT class and now have law enforcement officers trained to respond to mental health crisis.
 These communities continue to periodically host additional 40-hour CIT classes to build capacity within their law enforcement agencies and they also host CIT in-service trainings (continuing education for CIT officers).

 Calendar: For information about upcoming CIT classes taking place around Indiana view the CIT Calendar.
-You will need to contact the local CIT coalition coordinator to inquire for information about the class, including any request to attend.
+You will need to contact the local CIT coalition coordinator to inquire about the class, including any request to attend.

 CIT Resources for Communities